RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 - The testcase input is given on `stdin`.

-## Output format validation (out-of-spec)
+## Answer validation

-Normally output validators are only run on team/submission output to validate if it correctly solves the testcase. `output format validation` additionally verifies the `.ans` file in the repository:

-- For `validation: default` problems, check the syntax of the `.ans` file.
-- For `validation: custom` problems, validate the `.ans` file as if it was a team submission.
-- For `validation: custom interactive`, this step is skipped, and the `.ans` file can contain anything.
-(Typically it's just an empty file.)
+BAPCtools allows (in fact, encourages) the validation of the `.ans`-file of each testcase.
+As for input validatio, every program in `answer_validators` is a validator, and all validator must pass.

+An answer validator is called as
 ```
-output_validator /path/to/testcase.in /path/to/testcase.ans /path/to/feedbackdir \
-  case_sensitive space_change_sensitive <output_validator_flags> [--constraints_file <path>] \
+answer_validator /path/to/testcase.in <output_validator_flags> [--constraints_file <path>] \
   < <testcase>.ans
 ```

-- The testcase answer to be validated is given on `stdin`.
+In particular, testcase answer to be validated is given on `stdin`.
-- The `case_sensitive` and `space_change_sensitive` flags are passed, since
-  it is nice for `.ans` files to _exactly_ follow the spec.
-(This is not necessarily a requirement for team submission output.)

-**Example usage**

-- Default validation (`validation: default`): Make sure the syntax of the `.ans` file passed on `stdin` is correct.
-This can be as simple as checking that `stdin` contains a single integer.
-Slightly more advanced would be read `n` from the `.in` file (first argument).
+Answer validation can be as simple as checking that `stdin` contains a single integer (and nothing else).
+A more advanced used would be to read `n` from the `.in` file (first argument).
 Then read `n` lines from `stdin` and verify that they contain integers separated by newlines.

-- Custom validation (`validation: custom`): Validate the `.ans` file on `stdin` as you would validate a team submission.
-This assumes that the `.ans` file in indeed present in the `data/` directory and a valid solution to the problem.
-While this is not technically required otherwise, this has never been false not the case.
-See 'output validation' below for an example.
+If no `answer_validator` is found and the problem provides an `output_validator` then every `.ans`-file is validated against the output validator.
+However, this fall-back not happen for `validation:default`, since it wouldn’t have an effect.
+Authors are encouraged to provide an answer validator for problems with default output validation.

 ## Output validation